 Scribd is one of the best apps if you’re planning on subscriptions.
 Generally, if one is considering buying a subscription for unlimited books, the first choice would be Kindle Unlimited.
 But, if you want to hear the same book as an audiobook, you’d have to switch to the audible app.

-But, the kindle unlimited subscription is useless there; you’ll need another audible subscription to use it.
+But the kindle unlimited subscription is useless there; you’ll need another audible subscription to use it.
 So, instead of spending money on two platforms, spending on one sounds better.
-One subscription gives you all the books and audiobooks to read and listen to, Saving your time, work and money.
+One subscription gives you all the books and audiobooks to read and listen to, Saving you time, work, and money.